michaellyons/react-amazon-gallery/README.md

 Key | Type | Description
 ----- | ----- | -----
-cHeight | Integer/String | If set, this will override the Gallery's height from 100% to the pixels indicated orientation | Enum | 'vertical' or 'horizontal' will change the flow of image thumbnails overlay | Boolean | If set, the image thumbnails will not be given gutter padding posY | Enum | 'top' or 'bot' will shift where the thumbnails are positioned
+containerHeight | Integer/String | If set, this will override the Gallery's height from 350 to the pixels indicated containerWidth | Integer/String | If set, this will override the Gallery's height from 100% to the pixels indicated orientation | Enum | 'vertical' or 'horizontal' will change the flow of image thumbnails overlay | Boolean | If set, the image thumbnails will not be given gutter padding posY | Enum | 'top' or 'bot' will shift where the thumbnails are positioned